NikaRasoolzadeh/TheOffice/README.md

 ### Brief

 Everyone loves "The Office," a popular show that aired from 2005 to 2013.
 While doing research, I stumbled across this dataset, with the lines of all the episodes.
-I decided to explore the dataset and answer some questions in a Jupyter notebook.
+I decided to explore the dataset and answer some questions in a Jupyter notebook using Natural Language Processing.

 ### Tasks